-A Source Water Assessment Plan (SWAP) is now available at the Pennichuck Water office.
+A Source Water Assessment Plan (SWAP) is now available at our office (Pennichuck Water).
 This plan is an assessment of the delineated area around our listed sources through which contaminants, if present, could migrate and reach our source water.
 It also includes an inventory of potential sources of contamination within the delineated area, and a determination of the water supply's susceptibility to contamination by the identified potential sources.

-Summary of susceptibility factors, Harris Pond Reservoir 7/5/01, Low 6, Medium 3, High 2.
-Supply Pond / Springs 7/5/01, Low 6, Medium 3, High 2.
-Merrimack River 10/25/01, Low 2, Medium 4, High 5.
+If you would like to review the Source Water Assessment Plan, please feel free to call (800) 553-5191 or visit the DES Drinking Water Source Assessment website at: www.des.nh.gov/sites/g/files/ehbemt341/files/ documents/nashua.pdf.
+Summary of Susceptibility Factors.

+SUMMARY OF SUSCEPTIBILITY FACTORS

+SOURCE NAME DATE LOW MED HIGH

+Harris Pond Reservoir 7/5/01 6 - 3 - 2

+Supply Pond/Springs 7/5/01 6 - 3 - 2

+Merrimack River 10/25/01 2 - 4 - 5